 It seems very apt to use film when doing research on geographical relationships in tourism.
-After all the power relations in tourism to the global South are created by images - how we imagine the landscapes and people of the South to be for our pleasure.
-So it stands to reason that these power imbalances can also be upset and reworked through the use of images.
+After all, as Said and the whole canon of postcolonial studies have noted, the power relations between the global North and South are played out through imagery (and writing) and nowhere is this more the case than in tourism where the landscapes and people of the South are reconfigured into aesthetic scenes for our sensual pleasure.
+So can these painful and damaging power imbalances also be upset and reworked through the use of images?

-But how do you visually represent this research using film?
-Most men and women in these relationships wanted to remain anonymous and in any case filming them could easily leave them vulnerable to being stereotyped themselves and offered up to their audience as televisual voyeurism.
+If so how do you achieve this and visually represent the process of gendered and racial othering through imagery using film?
+Most men and women in these relationships wanted to remain anonymous and in any case filming them directly would leave them vulnerable to being stereotyped themselves as if they were being offered up to their audience as televisual voyeurism.

 So instead in this test short, I separated the audio from visual.
 Using the audio interviews as the soundtrack for the film, the visuals could do other work.
-It cans who the landscapes where European women come from and the landscapes they long for.
+Instead of sundrenched palm trees and beaches the film shows the landscape where European women come from not the landscapes they long for.
 In this way we can begin to understand how women's 'sex tourism' is about so much more than sex.
 This is a short experimental trailer for a longer version of the film.